Balnhdhurr – A Lasting Impression

 Marrnyula Mununggurr and Mundul Wunungmurra Mununggurr

-Accompanying the exhibition is a free smartphone app that provides a deeper engagement with the artists and artworks as well as Yolgnu language and culture.
-An inclusive and dynamic way to introduce visitors to the exhibition, the app allows for more detailed interaction with the history and context of the Yirrkala Print Space.
-The app also includes audio descriptions of selected objects, a video tour of Miwatj country and educational activities.
+Accompanying the exhibition was a free smartphone app that provided a deeper engagement with the artists and artworks as well as Yolgnu language and culture.
+An inclusive and dynamic way to introduce visitors to the exhibition, the app allowed for more detailed interaction with the history and context of the Yirrkala Print Space.
+The app also included audio descriptions of selected objects, a video tour of Miwatj country and educational activities.

 The app is good because people can look at the designs and understand clearly the yolŋu matha words, so we are sharing our stories.